osama413/atlavox-beacon/README.md

 ## 📱 Privacy-by-Design
 * **Physical Kill-Switches:** Dedicated power-gating circuitry allows for the physical disconnection of the 5G modem.
 No software exploit can bypass a broken circuit.
-* **Hardened Boot:** By combining WORM (Write Once) memory for recovery and HSM-gated access, we ensure that "Evil Maid" attacks cannot re-flash or bypass your recovery environment.
+* **Hardened Boot:** By combining WORM (Write Once) memory for recovery and HSM-gated access, we ensure that "Evil Maid" attacks cannot re-flash or bypass your environment.

 ## 🐧 Software Philosophy
 We prioritize long-term maintainability and digital freedom: